-Speed is the primary factor in most vehicle accidents: it increases both risk and severity.
-As drivers move faster, they have less time to respond to road conditions, and any resulting collision causes more damage.
+Speed is the primary factor in most vehicle accidents—increasing both risk and severity.
+As drivers move faster, they have less time to respond to road conditions and any resulting collision causes more damage.

-Despite the near-identical names, speed humps and speed bumps aren’t the same thing.
-Both use a 2 to 4 inch rise to force drivers to reduce their speed.
+Despite the similar names, speed humps and speed bumps are not interchangeable—they are distinct in their performance.
+Both use a 2–4 inch rise to force drivers to reduce their speed.
 Speed bumps have a much shorter travel distance than speed humps and create a more aggressive jolt for the driver.
 Speed bumps measure up to 6 feet long, forcing serious speed reduction.
 Vehicles’ front wheels pass over the bump entirely before the rear wheels pass over—causing the driver to effectively experience two bumps.
 This requires drivers to slow to a near-stop to pass over them safely and comfortably.

-Speed humps, on the other hand, are modular and span 12–14 feet wide, or the entire width of a road if desired, meaning that vehicles can pass over them with less of a jolt—drivers will only feel one slow rise and then lower.
-Vehicles can safely maintain speeds of 15 to 20 miles per hour while driving over them, so they are better suited to local roads and lanes where low speeds are preferred, but full stops are not necessary or convenient.
+Speed humps are modular and span 12–14 feet wide, or the entire width of a road if desired.
+Vehicles can pass over them with less of a jolt, and can safely maintain speeds of 15–20 miles per hour.
+They are better suited for local roads and lanes where low speeds are preferred but full stops are not necessary or convenient.

-Speed humps are intended to reduce driver speeds to 10 to 15 miles per hour over the hump, and to 25 to 30 miles per hour between humps in a series.
+Speed humps are intended to reduce driver speeds down to 10–15 miles per hour over the hump, and 25–30 miles per hour between humps in a series.
 They should be arranged to avoid disruption of cycling lanes and on-street parking.

-Speed humps do reduce speed: several studies have shown a 40 percent speed reduction for most vehicles.1 Excessive speeders are also deterred.
-These effects translate to fewer accidents—children are much less likely to be struck by cars in neighborhoods where speed humps are installed.2
+Several studies from the Iowa Department of Transportation have shown a 40 percent speed reduction for most vehicles.
+Excessive speeders are also deterred.
+These effects translate to fewer accidents—children are much less likely to be struck by cars in neighborhoods where speed humps are installed.

 Most importantly, the results don’t revert over time.
-Other traffic calming measures like “slow” signs lose efficacy with age; the reduction in speed and traffic volume caused by speed humps remain long after local drivers become accustomed to their presence.3
+Other traffic calming measures such as “slow” signs lose efficacy with age.
+The reduction in speed and traffic volume from speed humps can remain long after local drivers become accustomed to their presence.

 There is potential for speed humps to damage the undercarriage of vehicles, particularly if the vehicles are lowered.
 There are several methods that urban planners can use to mitigate any potential damage:

-A change in incline can make the hump functionally higher, so speed humps should be placed on level roads.
+Speed humps should be placed on level roads as a change in incline can make the hump functionally higher.
 Other considerations should include placement relative to intersections, driveways, manholes, streetlights, and curbs.

-Rubber and plastic speed humps can cause less damage to vehicles; rubber will compress under impact and plastic will sustain damage before there is any damage to the car.
+Rubber and plastic speed humps cause less damage to vehicles.
+Rubber will compress under impact, and plastic will sustain damage before there is any damage to the car.
 Concrete and metal speed humps are more likely to cause damage because of their lack of flexibility.

 Drivers who are unable to see or anticipate speed humps can be at risk if they speed over the humps.
 Signage, paint, and reflective strips can all be used to increase speed hump visibility.

 Speed humps can be hidden under snow, surprising drivers and interrupting snow removal operations.
-Signage at the roadside of speed humps help decrease the inconveniences caused by snow.
+Signage at the roadside of speed humps help decrease the inconveniences caused by snowy weather conditions.

 In most cases, decreasing speed increases safety—but what about emergency vehicles?
-For ambulances, fire trucks, and police vehicles, speed is everything.
-They need to get where they are going as quickly as possible.
+Speed is pivotal for ambulances, fire trucks, and police vehicles.
 In emergencies, poorly placed speed humps can be a hazard.
 There are a few simple ways for speed humps to accommodate emergency vehicles:

 Speed humps can be installed in a staggered formation between opposing lanes.
 During an emergency, response vehicles can maintain higher speeds by swerving into oncoming lanes to effectively slalom around each hump.

-To further decrease impediments to emergency and transit vehicles and general traffic mobility, speed humps should only be placed on local roads and lanes.
-They should avoid collector and arterial roads (especially transit, truck, and major emergency response routes), cul-de-sacs, and steep or sharply curved roads.
+To further decrease impediments to emergency vehicles and general traffic mobility, speed humps should only be placed on local roads and lanes.
+They should avoid collector and arterial roads—especially transit, truck, and major emergency response routes.
+Cul-de-sacs, and steep or sharply curved roads, should also be avoided.

 Speed humps should be installed in succession to be most effective.
-For local roads, speed humps are usually installed 150 to 250 yards apart, or 65 to 100 yards apart in lanes.
+For local roads, speed humps are usually installed 150–250 yards apart, or 65–100 yards apart in lanes.
 Different municipalities may have different guidelines for installation.

 The California Subcommittee of the California Traffic Control Devices Committee developed the following equation to determine optimal spacing between speed humps: